krbuettner/multimodal_tgt_recap_b4_translation/README.md

 https://aclanthology.org/2025.ijcnlp-long.108/

 Currently, code is provided to illustrate the technique of rewriting English captions to reflect another language's perceptual characteristics.
-This is done with VLLM and LLaMa 3.2.
-The output of this code can be translated to a target language for use in vision-language training.
+This is done with vLLM and LLaMA 3.2 using the English COCO and Japanese STAIR datasets.
+The output captions from this code can be translated to a target language for use in vision-language training.